Xomega-Net/Xomega.Docs/docs/tutorial/3-details/5-dynamic-title.md

 ```

 Notice how we append the value of the `SalesOrderNumberProperty` to the base title for existing orders using `MainObj` to reference the main data object for the view.
-The title will be automatically updated when you save the order, which works for us, since the sales order number is only set once when you save a new sales order.
+The title will be automatically updated when you save the order, which works for us since the sales order number is only set once when you save a new sales order.

 :::tip
 If you need to display the value of another data property in the title, then you may need to subscribe to that data property's changes in your view model, and then fire a change of the `ViewTitle` property as a result.